 Both parties have their ideology and base of support.
 The Congress party is more left-leaning, while the BJP is more right-leaning.

 The Congress party has powered most of India’s history since its independence in 1947.
 The BJP has been in force for years, but its support base has increased recently.

 Political party registration in India is a process that must complete becoming a recognized political party officially.
-The process is lengthy, complex, and requires much paperwork and documentation.
+The process is lengthy and complex and requires much paperwork and documentation.
 Once registered, a political party can contest elections and participate in the political process.

-To become a recognized political party in India, interested organizations must complete a lengthy and complex registration process.
+Interested organizations must complete a lengthy and complex registration process to become a recognized political party in India.
 The process requires extensive paperwork and documentation but, once completed, allows the party to participate in elections and other political activities.

 Each political party in India is required to register with the Election Commission.
 This process includes submitting a list of party leaders and obtaining approval from the Commission.